Singer Teacher Music and Recordings Live Performances Writer

 — From a high school graduate upon her admission to a highly competitive collegiate vocal program

-Danielle has led singing workshops at retreats including the Omega Institute (Rhinebeck, NY), the Discovery Institute and Esoterica (New Paltz, NY), and has given workshops and lecture-demonstrations at such schools as The Academy (New Paltz, NY), Bard College (Annandale-on-Hudson, NY), Bates College (Lewiston, ME), Dartmouth College (Hanover, NH), Poughkeepsie Day School (Poughkeepsie, NY), Russell Sage College (Troy, NY), and SUNY Ulster (Stone Ridge, NY).
-She has presented to professional organizations such as the American Guild of Organists, the Joy in Singing series at Lincoln Center, and the Network for Expressive Arts in Therapy (NEXTh), and has coached conductors in rehearsal with their choirs at numerous colleges and churches.
+Danielle has led singing workshops at retreats including the Omega Institute (Rhinebeck, NY), the Discovery Institute and Esoterica (New Paltz, NY), and has given workshops and lecture-demonstrations at schools including Bard College (Annandale-on-Hudson, NY), Bates College (Lewiston, ME), Dartmouth College (Hanover, NH), Poughkeepsie Day School (Poughkeepsie, NY), Russell Sage College (Troy, NY), and SUNY Ulster (Stone Ridge, NY).
+She has presented to such professional organizations as the American Guild of Organists, the Joy in Singing series at Lincoln Center, and the Network for Expressive Arts in Therapy (NEXTh), and has coached conductors in rehearsal with their choirs at numerous colleges and churches.

-She has been a member of NEXTh, and for four years did music and activity therapy with Mental Health Services at Benedictine Hospital in Kingston, NY.
-Danielle is a sought-after presenter at national and regional conferences on the arts in mental health, given by organizations including NAMH (National Artists for Mental Health) and NAMI (National Alliance for the Mentally Ill).
+In the area of arts and mental health, for four years Danielle worked with in-patients at the Mental Health Services of Benedictine Hospital in Kingston, NY.
+She has been a sought-after presenter at national and regional conferences, given by organizations including NAMH (National Artists for Mental Health) and NAMI (National Alliance for the Mentally Ill).

 Photo by Michael Gold